Don R. Booth Korean War correspondence

 There are no restrictions on the use of this material except where previously copyrighted material is concerned.
 It is the responsibility of the researcher to obtain all permissions.

-The Don Booth Korean War Correspondence are housed in two blue 6.5"x15"x10" boxes.
-Ten legal folders contain the letters, which are arranged chronologically.
-Letters of an unknown date and miscellaneous material is collected in the back of the last folder.
+This collection is arranged chronologically.
+Letters of an unknown date and miscellaneous material are collected in the rear of the last folder.